jm-boley/secure-live-usb/README.md

 - Automatically detects available container managers (Podman or Docker)
 - Defaults to Podman if both are available for better security
-- Can be forced to use Docker with `--override-manager Docker` flag
+- Can be forced to use Docker with `--use-docker` flag (Docker required, ignored with a warning if not available)
 - Creates needed directories automatically
 - Handles SELinux contexts when using Podman
 - Mounts the overlay-includes.chroot/ directory as the includes.chroot location for filesystem overlays